Albert Moore (footballer, born 1863): 1888–1889 season

-Albert Moore, playing as one of the two forward', made his League debut on 15 September 1888 at Anfield, the then home of Everton.
-Notts County lost to the home team 2–1 and Albert Moore scored Notts County' goal becoming the first Notts County player to score a League goal.
+Albert Moore, playing as a forward at inside right, made his League debut on his 25th birthday, 15 September 1888 at Anfield, the then home of Everton.
+Notts County lost to the home team 2–1 and Albert Moore scored the Notts County goal becoming the first Notts County player to score a League goal.
 Albert Moore appeared in 10 of the 22 League matches played by Notts County in season 1888–89 and scored three goals.
 As a forward (nine appearances as a forward) Moore played in a forward line that scored three–League–goals–or–more on four separate occasions.

 1889 onwards

-Moore left the club and retired from football (as far as the records show) early in 1889.

-Life After football

-Nothing is recorded as to what Moore did after he left Notts County and there is no record of his death.
-It is possible that he left the United Kingdom and died abroad.
-However, that is speculation.
+Employed in the hosiery warehouse of I. & R. Morley, Fletcher Gate, Nottingham, his manager, Mr Thomas Hill told him he must decide between football and business, so he gave up the game.

+Later life and death

+He became a partner of a hosiery manufacturer, Dixon & Moore (Leicester).

+He died on 30 January 1939 at the home of his daughter in Wells, Somerset, and is buried at Welford Road Cemetery, Leicester.